force-sight/forcesight/README.md

 # ForceSight

-This is the repository for the ForceSight project.
-The project aims to use multimodal learning to predict the force and kinematic goals for the robot to perform a task.
+Given an RGBD image and a text prompt, ForceSight produces visual-force goals for a robot, enabling mobile manipulation in unseen environments with unseen object instances.
 The project site is https://force-sight.github.io/.
-Paper is available at [arxiv](https://arxiv.org/abs/2309.12312).
+Our paper is available at [arxiv](https://arxiv.org/abs/2309.12312).

 ![architecture](assets/model-archi.gif)